tstum-wq/tstum-dataviz-portfolio/critique-by-design.md

 *Source: [TripSavvy - Tallest Roller Coasters in the World](https://www.tripsavvy.com/tallest-roller-coasters-in-the-world-3226411)*

-I selected this visualization to critique because of its illustrative design.
-It initially presents a pleasing illustration that uses color and theme to mimic the fun nature of an amusement park.
-On first glance, the visualization seemed to align with the article's content and target audience of teens or thrill-seekers.
+I chose to critique this visualization because of its thematic design.
+At first glance, the playful use of color and "amusement park" aesthetic seem to align with the article's target audience: thrill-seeking roller coaster enthusiasts.
 This chart appealed to me due to the intentional 'artistic' approach and the fact that I have always loved riding roller coasters - the wilder, the better!

 This selection allowed me to reflect on the entire scope of the design process.
 - Who is the specific intended audience?